HTCheater/Il2CppExplorer/README.md

 ## Installation

-You can download the Il2CppExplorer.lua and write your code after mine or use this code in your script:
+You can download the Il2CppExplorer.lua and write your code after mine or use preferred way and add this code to start of your script:

 ```lua
 --With simple integrity check